-Ticks spread a number of serious diseases making them a serious health threat to both people and pets.
+Ticks spread several serious diseases making them a serious health threat to both people and pets.
 People can contract conditions such as Lyme disease when the tick's saliva—which contains germs and bacteria—makes its way into the bloodstream.

 The black-legged tick (also known as the deer tick) is one of the most common tick species found in Orlando and is responsible for most cases of Lyme disease in our state.
-It's joined by the lone star tick, American dog tick, and the Gulf Coast tick.
+It's joined by the lone star tick, the American dog tick, and the Gulf Coast tick.

 The black-legged tick is found in wooded, brushy areas and both males and females have flat, oval bodies.
-While female deer ticks' bodies are about 1/8" in size and orangish-brown (with a reddish-brown colored abdomen that becomes darker after feeding on a host), male deer ticks are roughly 1/16" and reddish-brown in color.
+While female deer ticks' bodies are about 1/8" in size and orangish-brown (with a reddish-brown colored abdomen that becomes darker after feeding on a host), male deer ticks are roughly 1/16" and reddish-brown.
 Ticks are longer than they are wide, and have sharply pointed, toothed mouthparts you can see clearly from above.
 Though tick exposure may occur year-round, they are most active during warmer months between April and September.